What is PRP…Also Called ‘The Twilight Facial’?

 - Approximately 60-100ml of blood is collected from your vein.
 It’s very similar to having a routine blood test performed at your doctor’s office or clinic.
 The blood is drawn up by a nurse or phlebotomist.

 - The blood is then placed in a machine called a centrifuge where your blood is spun for approximately 15 minutes.
 When the centrifuge has stopped spinning, your blood components have now been separated.
 The concentrated platelets, PRP, have been separated from your normal whole blood.

 - The PRP is then drawn up into a syringe for subdermal or IM injection and in conjunction with fillers.
 It can also be microneedled into the dermis.
-Called the “Vampire Facial” or PRP Facial, the process is also utilized into the scalp for hair restoration.
+Called the “Twilight Facial” or PRP Facial, the process is also utilized into the scalp for hair restoration.